charliemeyer2000/discrete/notes/book-notes.md

 * Keep a linear flow: proofs are written like mathematical mosaics.. the steps of an argument should follow one another in an intelligible order.
 * A proof is an essay: a proof looks like an essay with some equations thrown in.
 * Avoid symbolism: use words when you can!
-* Introduce notation thoughtfully: An argument can be easily simplified with a variable or defining a new term, but do this sparingly becuase the reader then has to remember all of that!
+* Introduce notation thoughtfully: An argument can be easily simplified with a variable or defining a new term, but do this sparingly because the reader then has to remember all of that!
 * Structure long proofs: Use preliminary lemmas to cite repeatedly.
 * Be wary of the obvious: what is obvious to one reader might not be to another - you don't have to prove every single claim you say, but don't use phrases like "clearly" or "obviously" to bully your reader into thinking they're dumb or accept it as true just because